Kindred — Collaboration Layer

 Recent comments, active reviews, ownership changes, and unanswered questions all became harder to track once you left a file.

-Instead, I added a side panel directly into the user's dashboard.
+Instead, I added a persistent side panel directly into the workspace.

-It gave smaller updates a persistent place to live without crowding the main workspace.
+It gave smaller updates a stable place to live without crowding the main experience.

-Some ideas technically solved the problem, but they also made the workspace heavier very quickly.
+Some ideas technically solved the problem, but they also made the workspace feel heavier very quickly.

 The more useful direction ended up being much smaller.